sonujose/angular-webpack-express/README.md

-# AngularJS Node js full stack kit
+# AngularJS Nodejs full-stack Kit
 **(Webpack, ES2015, Express, Sass, Babel)**

 It is a full stack project for AngularJS web application which objects is: